tylercroberts/MendeleyToNotion/README.md

 ```
 7. Run the python script `src/mendeleyToNotion.py` with `--secretsFilePath` argument as `secrets/secrets_mendeley.py`.
 8. Authenticate your Mendeley app by logging in.
 It will automatically generate a token and add it to your `secrets/secrets_mendeley.py`.
+    - Note that this currently requires you to manually copy/paste the redirect URL if using environment variables for your client secrets
 9. Currently, the logic reads all items from the Mendeley API as an Mendeley Object iterator and reads all items in the Notion database.
 For each item in Mendeley, we check if it already exists in Notion.
 If yes, we check if the last modified time on Mendeley is AFTER the last edited time in Notion.
 If yes, we update the Notion entry.
 If not, there's nothing to update.
 If the Mendeley item doesn't exist in Notion, we create a brand new row in Notion.
 10. You can periodically run this file again as a script `scripts/runMendToNotion.sh` using a crontab job to get periodic updates.
 For more information on Crontab, check out this [reference](https://crontab.guru/).